granatumx/gbox-scanpypca/README.do.txt

 !bquote
-`gbox-py` is a gbox that provides a number of gboxes from Python.
-It is part of the standard gbox set.
+`gbox-scanpypca` is a gbox that provides principal components analysis to GranatumX.
 !equote

 ===== Prerequisites =====